-In order to assist TK teachers to meet the needs of TK students, the District will provide direct instructional support (e.g. by assigning a classified instructional assistant or similar instructional support provider) to students in each TK class for 2.5 hours per day on Mondays, Tuesdays, Wednesdays, and Fridays, and 1.0 hours on Thursdays.
+In order to assist TK teachers to meet the needs of TK students, the District will provide direct instructional support (e.g. by assigning a classified instructional assistant or similar instructional support provider) to students in each TK class for 6 hours per day.
 In the event the assigned instructional support provider is temporarily absent or unavailable, the District will make reasonable efforts to secure a substitute or arrange for comparable alternate instructional support.

-Beginning on the first day of instruction, any TK teacher who does not receive the entire amount of instructional support on any instructional day shall receive \$50 per day of missed instructional support provided that the lack of support by an absence of at least three (3) consecutive workdays or a vacancy [the position has not been filled].
+Beginning on the first day of instruction, any TK teacher who does not receive the entire amount of instructional support on any instructional day shall receive \$50 per day of missed instructional support.